Pet Wellness Services for All Creatures

-As people that have dedicated our lives to the care and wellbeing of companion animals, we understand that the best means to keep your pet healthy as well as to minimize the lifetime cost of care is through preventative care.
+As people who have dedicated our lives to the well-being of companion animals, we understand that the best means to keep your pet healthy while also minimizing the lifetime cost of pet care through preventative care.

 The basis of any preventative medicine regimen is regular wellness exams.
-All Creatures Veterinary Care Center recommends a complete physical examination at least once a year, but more frequent exams are encouraged.
+All Creatures Veterinary Care Center recommends a complete physical examination for your dog, cat, or exotic pet at least once a year, but more frequent exams are encouraged.

 - Develop a picture of your pet’s overall health as well as to spot potential medical issues before they become serious health concerns.

-- Obtain information you about up to date home preventative healthcare for your pet and offer important advice and new information on the care of your particular type and breed of animal.
+- Obtain information about up–to–date home preventative healthcare for your pet and offer important advice and new information on the care of your particular type and breed of animal.

 During your pet’s wellness checkup, your veterinarian will provide a complete physical examination: